robbintt/patternbook/instructions/macos.md

         - More Gestures: uncheck `swipe between pages`
     1. `System Preferences->Users and Groups`
         - Choose your user, select itunes and choose the - button to delete it
-        - Turn middleclick on
         - If you have installed steam, you must disable it from starting up here
         - turn guest user off
-        - This may be the default
+            - This is currently the default
     1. `Click battery->show percentage` (in the top bar)
     1. `System Preferences->Energy Saver`

         1. `Battery` tab:
             - Slider: `Turn display off after 5 minutes`
-            - Turn on: `Put hard disks to sleep when possible`
+            - Turn off: `Put hard disks to sleep when possible`
             - Turn off: `Slightly dim the display on battery power`
             - Turn off: `Enable power nap`
         1. `Power Adapter` tab:
             - Slider: `Turn display off after 20 minutes`
             - Turn off: `Prevent computer from sleeping automatically when display is off`
-            - Turn on: `Put hard disks to sleep when possible`
+            - Turn off: `Put hard disks to sleep when possible`
             - Turn off: `Wake for Wi-Fi network access`
             - Turn off: `Enable power nap`